What size sewing machine needle do I need?

 Move to a larger needle size if this is happening.
 So if you're using an 80/12 and your thread is shredding, change to a size 90/14.

 The rule of thumb is that the thread should fill 1/3 to 1/2 of the needle eye.

 I prefer the Microtex Sharp needle for both quilting and piecing.
 It has a nice sharp point for making good stitches through woven, 100% cotton fabrics.

 The Universal needle is engineered to go through a variety of fabrics, and is what many garment sewers use.
 But the point is 'blunter' and I don't use it at all for any part of quilting (piecing, machine applique or machine quilting).
 I just don't think it makes as nice a stitch.

 As a beginner, use an 80/12 size needle.
 This will work for any of the quality 50 wt 100% cotton threads (Aurifil, Masterpiece, Prescenia).
 It's a good, general all-purpose size.
-Size 80/12 is readily available in the quilt stores and big box stores
+Size 80/12 is readily available in the quilt stores and big box stores like Joann's.